 Following are some of the tips for resource forecasting in project management:

-Resource managers must evaluate the strengths and weaknesses of each team member before assigning them to the tasks.
+Resource managers must evaluate the strengths and weaknesses of each team member before assigning them tasks.
 Reviewing their past performance based on the quality of output, skill level, and ability to deliver on time is essential for successful delivery.
 If a resource lacks the proficiency needed to execute a project task, a timely decision on upskilling or recruiting can be taken.

 Establishing transparent and direct communication with all stakeholders facilitates accurate forecasting.
 If a client communicates about a future project, the delivery team can start prepping for the same.
-Similarly, when internal stakeholders share cost reduction initiatives, project managers can replace high-cost resources with low-cost ones.
+Similarly, when internal stakeholders share cost-reduction initiatives, project managers can replace high-cost resources with low-cost ones.

-5.5 Take a complete stock of new requirements and the work that is getting finished
+E. Take a complete stock of new requirements and the work that is getting finished

-5.6 Perform demand capacity planning for resources to identify gaps
+F. Perform demand capacity planning for resources to identify gaps

-Identifying the shortages or excesses of resources is a prerequisite in planning pipeline project requirements.
+Identifying the shortages or excesses of resources is a prerequisite in planning pipeline project needs.
 Capacity planning analyzes the gap between the existing capacity and demand.
 It enables resource managers to initiate necessary resourcing treatments like hiring, training, or selling excess capacity for fulfillment.

-#6.
-Remote work and resource forecasting
+6. Remote work and resource forecasting

 - Businesses do not need to invest in expensive office space